pascual-tejero/image-classification-CIFAR10/README.md

-# Image classification CNN on CIFAR10 dataset
+# Image classification on CIFAR10 dataset

 This README provides a step-by-step guide to create a Convolutional Neural Network (CNN) for image classification on the CIFAR-10 dataset using Python and popular machine learning libraries like PyTorch.
 The process can be broken down into the following key steps: